Play Live Radio

 Associated Press journalists and technicians are the backbone of the news business, delivering unbiased coverage from across the globe.
 When you read a newspaper, surf the Internet or turn on the TV or radio, you get news, photos and video from the AP.

-The union has also set up an online petition.
+The union has also set upan online petition.
 It asks people to show their support for reliable, quality journalism.

-Paula reports on groundbreaking legal decisions in Washington State and on trends in crime and law enforcement.
-She’s been at KNKX since 1989 and has covered the Law and Justice beat for the past 15 years.
+Paula is a former host, reporter and producer who retired from KNKX in 2021.
+She joined the station in 1989 as All Things Considered host and covered the Law and Justice beat for 15 years.
 Paula grew up in Idaho and, prior to KNKX, worked in public radio and television in Boise, San Francisco and upstate New York.